 Title curative work can refer to negotiating the release of a lien or encumbrance.
 But, sometimes a lawsuit is required.
 The lawsuit may be asking the court to modify or “fix” a prior document so that it reads as it was intended to read.
 This is known as a reformation action.
 Another type of lawsuit is a quiet title action.
 A quiet title action is an action filed against the parties who may have an interest or claim or at least the records indicate they might.
 Often the parties are heirs of the party who may have had the interest.
 The difficult part of the lawsuit may be getting these heirs properly served or notified of the lawsuit.
 In some circumstances, this can be accomplished by publishing a notice of the lawsuit in a local newspaper.

 When filing a quiet title action, often the attorneys will rely on a curative statute.
 Most states, including Florida, have curative statutes.
 These statutes “cure” title over time.
 The time period varies depending upon the issue.
 Examples of the curative statutes are adverse possession statutes and the Marketable Record Title Act, affectionately known as “MRTA” or “marta.”

 Experience with Quiet Title

 Many Pensacola lawyers may tell you that they have handled quiet title suits.
 We have the experience to show that we have handled dozens and dozens of these matters over time.
 We have a host of attorneys, many with more than 30 years of experience handling such claims.
-Edward P. Fleming and R. Todd Harris have handled complex litigation regarding titles, while Board Certified Pensacola Real Estate Attorneys Stephen R. Moorhead and Stephen L. Walker have been involved in non-adversarial quiet title matters as part of their transactional practice.
+Our experienced lawyers have handled complex litigation regarding titles, while Board Certified Pensacola Real Estate Attorneys Stephen Moorhead and Stephen L. Walker have been involved in non-adversarial quiet title matters as part of their transactional practice.

 Reach Out to an Experienced Pensacola Title Curative Lawyer – Call Us Today!